 How to Store Your Wheels and Tyres

 It’s an issue you may encounter if you own an extra set of wheels or tyres: What is the most effective way to store them when not in use?
-Many drivers store their tyres incorrectly, which can greatly shorten the tyres’ lifespan.
+Many drivers store their tyres for sale incorrectly, which can greatly shorten the tyres’ lifespan.
 Outgassing is a major problem; as rubber ages, it releases its volatile oils.
 Under normal conditions, the tyres’ motion keeps oils evenly distributed.
 However, the problem grows when tyres are stored for a long time without movement.
 Outgassing should be kept to a minimum to avoid dry rot, and to that end, below are some tips on proper seasonal tyre storage.

 Take a Load Off